Skip to content

 history_request(job: Job[Content]) -> Content

-Handle a history request.
+Handle an history request.

 Source code in src/async_kernel/kernel.py